dennissxz/data-science-handbook/12-probabilities/71-sampling.md

 plt.show()
 ```

-Then we can map these uniform random points in the basic triangle to the target triangle, by affine transformation.
+Then we can map these uniform random points in the basic triangle to the target triangle, by an affine transformation.

 $$
 \boldsymbol{y}_i = A \boldsymbol{x}_i + \boldsymbol{b}